PhilippSalvisberg/docker-odb/README.md

 Pull the latest build from [Docker Store](https://store.docker.com/community/images/phsalvisberg/oddgendemo).

-Please note that the non-CDB architecture is deprecated with Oracle 12.1.0.2.
-See [Oracle Database Upgrade Guide](https://docs.oracle.com/database/121/UPGRD/deprecated.htm#BABDBCJI) and [Readme Information for Oracle Database 12c Release 1 (12.1.0.2)](https://docs.oracle.com/database/121/READM/chapter12102.htm#READM120) for more information.
+Please note that the non-CDB architecture is deprecated with Oracle 12.2.0.1.
+See [Oracle Database Upgrade Guide](http://docs.oracle.com/database/122/UPGRD/deprecated-features-oracle-database-12c-r2.htm#UPGRD-GUID-23F9C9D3-4267-4638-824D-C198D042B05B) for more information.

 See [docker-oddgendemo-cdb](https://github.com/PhilippSalvisberg/docker-oddgendemo-cdb) if you are interested in a CDB variant of this image.